-Panda Express staff forced to strip at team-building seminar that seemed like ‘a cult initiation ritual,’ lawsuit says
+Panda Express staff forced to strip at team-building seminar that seemed like a ‘cult initiation ritual,’ lawsuit says

 The company also denied it has ties to the Alive Seminars and Coaching Academy, which led the 2019 seminars and did not immediately respond to a request for comment from The Washington Post late on Tuesday.
 In a statement to the Orange County Register, the organization said its training sessions are presented with respect and dignity.

-The cashier, whom The Post is not naming as a victim of alleged sexual assault, was less than three years into her job at a Panda Express location in Santa Clarita, Calif., when she first learned about the training run by Alive Seminars, the lawsuit said.
-Her manager told her that she would only be considered for a promotion at the fast-food chain if she signed up for the class.
+The cashier, whom The Post is not naming as a victim of alleged sexual assault, was less than three years into her job at a Panda Express location in Santa Clarita, Calif., when she learned about the training run by Alive Seminars, the lawsuit said.
+Her manager told her that she would be considered for a promotion at the fast-food chain only if she signed up for the class.

 So she did, using her own free time to attend the seminar and borrowing hundreds of dollars from relatives to pay for the training out of her own pocket, Ramirez told The Post.
 At the time, she earned an hourly wage of $11.35.